Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 Amenities

 You can find the most complete motorised and non-motorised watersport activities in STAR Marina.
-Just to list some, diving (and PADI certitication courses), coastal and deep-sea fishing at Mengalum Island and Pulau Tiga Island, windsurfing, jet-ski, waterski, wakeboard, ocean kayak, paddle board, banana boat, Hobie Cat (a small sailing catamaran).
+Just to list some, diving (and PADI certification courses), coastal and deep-sea fishing at Mengalum Island and Pulau Tiga Island, windsurfing, jet-ski, waterski, wakeboard, ocean kayak, paddle board, banana boat, Hobie Cat (a small sailing catamaran).

 Scuba Diving Centre